Skip to content

 The Shield module in Harpia provides middleware that automatically sets a wide range of HTTP security headers, helping to safeguard your application against common vulnerabilities such as XSS, clickjacking, and content sniffing.

-• Strict Transport Security (HSTS) – Forces the use of HTTPS connections.
+• Strict Transport Security (HSTS): Enforces HTTPS connections.

-• Customizable – You can override any default value by providing options to the Shield constructor.
+• Override default headers by passing options to the constructor.

 You can create and apply Shield middleware to your app in a few lines: